Canon 760D vs G7X Mark II

 It is notable that the 760D has a hotshoe, while the G7X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 760D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 760D was succeeded by the Canon 77D.
+Both the 760D and the G7X Mark II have been discontinued, but can regularly be found used on eBay.
+The 760D was replaced by the Canon 77D, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 760D better than the Canon G7 X Mark II or vice versa?
 The listing below highlights the relative strengths of the two models.